DN-debug/peux-os-sitebuild/src/pages/peux-fetcher.md

       [peux-dotfiles](https://github.com/peux-os-sic)

-      Also, thos who have Peux Fetcher installed, they can pull the configuration directly from it.
+      Those who have Peux Fetcher installed, can pull the configuration directly.

       \[ Since we do not have a decent number of crowd to test 'Peux Fetcher'